How Safe Is Wisdom Teeth Removal for Most Patients?

 Pre-Surgery Examination

-Before removal, the surgeon evaluates the patient’s teeth, gum health, and medical history to make sure the treatment is tailored to their needs.
+Before removing the tooth, the dentist assesses the patient's tooth as well as gum health and his medical history to ensure that the procedure is tailored to the patient's needs.

 Step-by-Step Surgical Process